-Grant license on sign in (Grant role on sign in) lets unlicensed users in specific groups become licensed when they sign into a Tableau site.
-This streamlines license provisioning for administrators and removes the user’s need to request a license before using Tableau.
+Grant licence on sign in (Grant role on sign in) lets unlicensed users in specific groups become licensed when they sign into a Tableau site.
+This streamlines licence provisioning for administrators and removes the user’s need to request a licence before using Tableau.

 For more information about site role capabilities and minimum site roles, see Set Users’ Site Roles.

-Note: For more information about benefits and best practices, see Grant Role on Sign In(Link opens in a new window) in Tableau Blueprint, Tableau's planning tool for data-driven organizations.
+Note: For more information about benefits and best practices, see Grant Role on Sign In(Link opens in a new window) in Tableau Blueprint, Tableau's planning tool for data-driven organisations.

 Activate Grant role on sign in

 You can enable Grant role on sign in on new or existing groups.
-The following steps walk through how to use Grant role on sign in to add new users that are eligible for a license but may not consume one.
-This may be the case when your company has a lot of eligible users, but limited Tableau licenses.
+The following steps walk through how to use Grant role on sign in to add new users that are eligible for a licence but may not consume one.
+This may be the case when your company has a lot of eligible users, but limited Tableau licences.

-In accordance with the terms of the End User License Agreement(Link opens in a new window), licenses granted on an Authorized User basis may be permanently reassigned to new users.
+In accordance with the terms of the End User Licence Agreement(Link opens in a new window), licences granted on an Authorised User basis may be permanently reassigned to new users.
 Users may only be downgraded to a lower site role (including Unlicensed) when they will permanently discontinue access to Server Software at the higher role.

 If the default All Users group has Grant site role enabled, users who own content can't be removed from the site or unlicensed.
 To remove or unlicense these users, reassign content ownership to another user, then remove or unlicense the user.

 REST API can be used to reassign content ownership of a workbook.
 For more information, see Update Workbook in the REST API documentation.
 REST API can also be used to remove users from the site and transfer content ownership to another user.
 For more information, see Remove User from Site in the REST API documentation.

 For more information on reassigning content ownership in Tableau Cloud, see Manage Content Ownership.